 - become more adept at finding ideas

-- get feedback on your idea
+- hone and get feedback on your idea

 - exercise your mind in new ways